barryceelen/SublimeClaude/README.md

 2. Get an API key from [Anthropic](https://console.anthropic.com/)
 3. Configure API key in *Preferences > Package Settings > Claudette > Settings*

+## Privacy & Legal

+Note that this package interacts with the Anthropic Claude API and thus the code that you share with the API will be sent to Anthropic's servers.
+For information about Anthropic's privacy practices, data processing, and legal compliance, please visit the [Privacy & Legal documentation](https://support.anthropic.com/en/collections/4078534-privacy-legal).

+## Credits

 The package is for the most part written by Claude AI itself!